1C:Enterprise: Market presence

 A number of business applications – largely intended to automate business processes and various forms of reporting and documentation – have been developed on the 1C:Enterprise platform.
 According to a 2014 IDC study, 1C:Enterprise occupies a third of the Russian enterprise software market, second to SAP's 49 percent.

-1C is expanding beyond the CIS and has been localised in more than 20 languages.
+1C is expanding beyond the CIS and has been localized in more than 20 languages.

 Countries of presence include US, Germany, Romania, Poland, Italy, Spain and Vietnam.